-Push \blacklozenge or \blacklozenge , and the light blue cursor can be moved left and right to switch between file column in the left and item column in the middle.
+Push \bullet or \triangleright , and the light blue cursor can be moved left and right to switch between file column in the left and item column in the middle.
 If the file is being previewed, the preview will be closed when switching to the item column.
-When the light blue cursor is on the item column, push \blacktriangle or \lor to select the item and press ENTER to activate the item.
+When the light blue cursor is on the item column, push \triangle or ∇ to select the item and press ENTER to activate the item.
 Press ESC to return to the main interface.